wgseligman/GramsSim/GramsG4/README.md

 For a LArTPC, the key purpose of the simulation is to record the energy deposits in the liquid argon (LAr).
 These are primarily caused by ionization of the argon atoms due to charged particles.

-The [grams::MCLArHits](../GramsDataObj/include/MCLArHits.h) data object is a record of the energy deposits in the LAr.
+The [`grams::MCLArHits`](../GramsDataObj/include/MCLArHits.h) data object is a record of the energy deposits in the LAr for an event.
 Like `MCTrackList` described above, this is "MC Truth" information in that it contains the calculated amount of hit energy.
 Subsequent jobs in the analysis chain will adjust this data to better match the signals that will be reported by the detector electronics.

-MCLArHits is a [map][3050] containing `grams::MCLArHit` objects.
-These contain both the ionization energy from individual steps within the LAr, and the number of photons generated as part of the ionization process.
+`MCLArHits` is a [map][3050] containing `grams::MCLArHit` objects, which contain both the ionization energy from individual steps within the LAr, and the number of photons generated as part of the ionization process.

 The value of "HitID" is completely arbitrary.
 It's assigned within [`GramsSim/GramsG4/src/GramsG4WriteNtuplesAction.cc`](src/GramsG4WriteNtuplesAction.cc) for purposes of "backtracking" through the GramsSim analysis chain.
 In particular, do not assume any kind of time ordering based on HitID; HitID==0 does not imply that the hit is the first or earliest energy deposit in the simulated event.